-Fourth, while Dimension 1 processes are largely concerned with the distribution of material resources, cultural processes explicitly concern the distribution of both material and non-material resources as well as recognition, which, borrowing loosely from Fraser (1995) (also Taylor, 1992; Honneth, 2012), we define as the fact of being acknowledged and given validation, legitimacy, value, worth, dignity and full cultural membership (Lamont, 1992, 2000).16 The dual focus on the distribution of resources and recognition is crucial, as we understand social inequality as operating both at the level of legitimacy and dignity as much as the distribution of cultural processes to inequality would largely be mediated by feeding into Dimensions 1, 2 and 3, we argue below that cultural processes can also feed directly into inequality through recognition and its opposite, misrecognition.
+Fourth, while Dimension 1 processes are largely concerned with the distribution of material resources, cultural processes explicitly concern the distribution of both material and non-material resources as well as recognition, which, borrowing loosely from Fraser (1995) (also Taylor, 1992; Honneth, 2012), we define as the fact of being acknowledged and given validation, legitimacy, value, worth, dignity and full cultural membership (Lamont, 1992, 2000).
+The dual focus on the distribution of resources and recognition is crucial, as we understand social inequality as operating both at the level of legitimacy and dignity as much as the distribution of material and social resources (Taylor, 1992; Honneth, 2012).
+While the contribution of cultural processes to inequality would largely be mediated by feeding into Dimensions 1, 2 and 3, we argue below that cultural processes can also feed directly into inequality through recognition and its opposite, misrecognition.